edemaine/furls/README.md

   Don't worry about URL encoding; the `value` argument will already be decoded via `decodeURIComponent` and mapping `+` to space.
   This method gets called with `this` set to the input object.
+* `.minor`: Boolean specifying whether changes to this input should be considered "minor".
+If all changed fields are minor, then the `history` mode is forced to be `'replace'`.